• Skip to primary navigation

 pinterest image.

 This Oatmeal Mug Cake is ultra soft, light and fluffy with chewy bits of rolled oats.
-Made without any eggs, it's absolutely amazing any time of the day.
+Made without eggs, it's absolutely amazing any time of the day.
+It's like a microwave breakfast muffin in a mug!

 Jump to Recipe